-(1) Ownership is calculated in accordance with Rule 16a-1(a)(2) of the 1934 Act.

-(2) The dollar range of equity securities beneficially owned is calculated by multiplying the closing price of the respective class as reported on The NASDAQ Global Select Market as of December [], 2014, by the number of shares of the respective class so beneficially owned and aggregated accordingly.
+- (1) Ownership is calculated in accordance with Rule 16a-1(a)(2) of the 1934 Act. - (2) The dollar range of equity securities beneficially owned is calculated by multiplying the closing price of the respective class as reported on The NASDAQ Global Select Market as of November [], 2015, by the number of shares of the respective class so beneficially owned and aggregated accordingly.

 Gladstone Commercial Corporation, our affiliate and a real estate investment trust, is also managed by our Adviser.
-The following table sets forth certain information regarding the ownership of the common and preferred stock of Gladstone Commercial as of December [], 2014, by each independent incumbent director and nominee.
-As of December [], 2014, none of our independent directors owns any class of stock of Gladstone Commercial Corporation, other than those classes listed below.
+The following table sets forth certain information regarding the ownership of the common and preferred stock of Gladstone Commercial as of November [], 2015, by each independent incumbent director and nominee.
+As of November [], 2015, none of our independent directors owns any class of stock of Gladstone Commercial Corporation, other than those classes listed below.

-Name Independent Directors: Number of Common Shares Percent of Class of Common Shares Number of 7.125% Series C Cumulative Term Preferred Stock Percent of Class of Term Preferred Shares Value of Securities (\$) (1)
+Name Independent Directors: Number of Common Shares Percentage of Class of Common Shares Percent of Class of Term Preferred Shares Value of Securities (\$) (1)

+independent Directors:

 Paul W. Adelgren

 Michela A. English

+Caren D. Merrick

 John H. Outland

 Anthony W. Parker

 Walter H. Wilkinson, Jr.

-Less than 1%

-(1) Ownership calculated in accordance with Rule 16a-1(a)(2) of the 1934 Act.
-The value of securities beneficially owned is calculated by multiplying the closing price of the respective class as reported on The NASDAQ Global Select Market as of December [], 2014, by the number of shares of the respective class so beneficially owned and aggregated accordingly.
+- Less than 1% - (1) Ownership calculated in accordance with Rule 16a-1(a)(2) of the 1934 Act.
+The value of securities beneficially owned is calculated by multiplying the closing price of the respective class as reported on The NASDAQ Global Select Market as of November [], 2015, by the number of shares of the respective class so beneficially owned and aggregated accordingly.

 Gladstone Land Corporation, our affiliate and a real estate investment company, is also managed by our Adviser.
-The following table sets forth certain information regarding the ownership of the common stock of Gladstone Land as of December [], 2014, by each independent incumbent director and nominee.
+The following table sets forth certain information regarding the ownership of the common stock of Gladstone Land as of November [], 2015, by each independent incumbent director and nominee.

-Number of Common Percent of Class of Value of Securities
+Number of Percent of

+Common Class of Value of Securities

 Name Shares Common Shares (\$) (1)

-Name Independent Directors:
+Independent Directors:

 Paul W. Adelgren

 Michela A. English

+Caren D. Merrick

 John H. Outland

 Anthony W. Parker

 Walter H. Wilkinson, Jr.

-Less than 1%

-(1) Ownership calculated in accordance with Rule 16a-1(a)(2) of the 1934 Act.
-The value of securities beneficially owned is calculated by multiplying the closing price of the respective class as reported on The NASDAQ Global Market as of December [], 2014, by the number of shares of the respective class so beneficially owned and aggregated accordingly.
+- Less than 1% - (1) Ownership calculated in accordance with Rule 16a-1(a)(2) of the 1934 Act.
+The value of securities beneficially owned is calculated by multiplying the closing price of the respective class as reported on The NASDAQ Global Market as of November [], 2015, by the number of shares of the respective class so beneficially owned and aggregated accordingly.